shakil1866/local1/readme.md

-#this id my local repository to floder to push remote
+# this id my local repository to floder to pusgit h remote